TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.6 =
-* to be completed...
 * feature: Support for "colspan" and "colspan" in tables
 * feature: WP Search will now also search in tables
+* feature: Possibility to select the plugin language
 * feature: Highlight row (background-color change when hovering)
-* feature: Possibility to select the plugin language
+* feature: Option to show an "Edit Table" link on the frontend
 * enhancement: select fields for position of name and description
 * internal plugin restructuring
 * dropped support for outdated WordPress 2.7